anton-isidore/articles/articles/using-bitcoin-safe/using-bitcoin-safe.md

 once in that spend chain, the whole chain can be attributed to you.

 ## Solution
-1. Use Lightning Network whenever possible.
+1. Use Lightning Network whenever possible
-2. Practice Coin Control, label your UTXos and **NEVER** consolidate.
+2. Practice Coin Control, label your UTXos and **NEVER** consolidate
+3. Avoid creating a long peel chains
+   - Ideally spend whole UTXO with no change at all
+   - If possible, use Lightning to fill the missing amount or refund the overpayment
 4. If you end up with some small UTXOs, **do NOT mixed them with other coins!**
    - rather donate them to some charity
-   - or if you are greedy fuck, swap them for Lightning on [fixedfloat.com(https://fixedfloat.com/) or similar
+   - or if you are greedy fuck, swap them for Lightning on [fixedfloat.com](https://fixedfloat.com/) or similar
-5.

 ### 2. Use Lightning Network